Please ensure you download and fill out the following form:

 Students learn best when programs cater for their individual needs and talents.
 At Lyndhurst Secondary College we ensure that the curriculum offers a rich and diverse range of learning strategies to cater for these needs and talents.

 The Year 10 curriculum caters for each dimension of student learning: intellectual, physical, emotional and social.
 The aim of the Year 10 program is to encourage students to maximise their potential and explore the vocational and educational possibilities open to them.
-At Lyndhurst it is our expectation that students will pursue studies to complete Year 12 culminating in receiving the Victorian Certificate of Education (VCE) or qualifying for award of the Victorian Certificate of Applied Learning (VCAL).
-As part of our enhancement program students have the opportunity to access VCE/VET subjects whilst they are still in Year 10.
-Students are able to select from 2 streams in Year 10 – VCE Preparation or Foundation VCAL.
+At Lyndhurst it is our expectation that students will pursue studies to complete Year 12 culminating in receiving the Victorian Certificate of Education (VCE).
+As part of our enhancement program students have the opportunity to access VCE – Vocational Specialisation whilst they are still in Year 10.
+Students are able to select from two streams in Year 10 – VCE Preparation or Foundation VCE.

-The VCE Preparation stream is for students that intend to go on and complete the VCE.
-Students have the choice of participating in the Academy Program plus 2 electives per semester or choosing a VET course plus 1 elective each semester.
+The VCE Preparation stream is for students that intend to go on and complete mainstream VCE or VCE – Vocational Specialisation.
+Students have the choice of participating in the Tutorial Program plus 2 electives per semester or choosing a VET course plus 1 elective each semester.

 A range of electives are available in each of the Key Learning Areas.
 Please refer to the applicable sections in the Handbook for a full description.

-Students are required to make their selections for the year, with the opportunity for review at the end of first semester.
+Students are required to make their selections for the year, with the opportunity for review at the end of first semester in 2022.
 There is scope for students to select units of personal interest beyond the minimum requirements.

 It is important that students take note of the VCE subjects listed in each particular Key Learning Area.
 Students must ensure that any special entry requirements for VCE subjects are met.
 Students wishing to study a particular area of study in Year 11 must make sure that they have sufficient background in that area to ensure success (e.g. students who wish to study a Science at Year 11 are recommended to study 2 units of Science at Year 10).

-Many students in Year 10 may wish to include a VCE Unit 1∕2 or a VET subject into his/her course.
+Many students in Year 10 may wish to include a VCE Unit 1∕2 or a VET subject into their course.
 There are some obvious benefits of this early access, which include:

 - A potential bonus of 10% on a student’s ATAR, due to a sixth Unit 3∕4 being completed.